Multi-dimensional chaos I: Classical and quantum mechanics: Modeling the spacings between peaks in two dimensions

 \paragraph{III.
 Distribution of consecutive spacings on a path:} Here, since the eigenvalues are ordered, we can work directly with the ratios of consecutive spacings $r_n$, without need of unfolding or normalizing the spacings beforehand.

 For each of the choices of ensembles, we can fit the distribution of spacing ratios on the path to the $\beta$-ensemble distribution, eq. \eqref{eq:beta_r}.
 We find that the best fit has $\beta \approx 1.3$ when both ensembles are one of GOE and GUE, $\beta\approx 1$ for the choices Poisson-GOE and Poisson-GUE.
 When we take both distributions to be Poisson, the distributions of spacings still have $\beta$ close to one, $\beta \approx 0.9$.
+Again, larger matrices bring the values of $\beta$ closer to one.
 We summarize our findings in table \ref{tab:betavaluesrn}.

-In figure \ref{fig:toymodelspacings} we plot the resulting distributions for the GOE-GOE case, for both $\delta_n$ and $r_n$, with the fit to the $\beta$-ensemble distribution.
+In figure \ref{fig:toymodelspacings} we plot the resulting distributions for the GOE-GOE case, for both the nearest neighbor spacings $\delta_n$ and the spacing ratios on a path $r_n$, with the fit to the $\beta$-ensemble distribution.
 The other choices of ensembles lead to very similar plots, with different values of $\beta$ as summarized in the tables.

 The three measures above are all consistent in that they find an effective repulsion of eigenvalues in the plane, that is $p(\delta) \sim \delta^\beta$ for small $\delta$, with $\beta$ being approximately in the range $1.3$--$1.5$ for GOE-GOE, GOE-GUE, and GUE-GUE, and $0.9$--$1.1$ when one of the distributions is Poisson.
 The fact that we get repulsion even when both distributions are Poisson, and that the value of $\beta$ does not depend strongly on the initial ensemble for the RMT cases, suggests that the mechanism for this repulsion is different from the one-dimensional repulsion governing the spectra of $x_n$ and $y_n$.